ningxie1991/ASE/README.md

 ### CI/CD

-**GitHub Actions** is used to automate the CI/CD pipeline.
+<a href="https://github.com/ningxie1991/AScout/actions"> **GitHub Actions** </a> is used to automate the CI/CD pipeline.
 It is mainly used for the convenience of building, testing, and deploying the code straight from GitHub.
 In addition, it includes workflow templates, that were useful as a starting point and to save time.
 CI/CD scripts can be found in <a href="https://github.com/ningxie1991/AScout/tree/main/.github/workflows"> github workflows </a>.

 ### Testing